atandy/cmdline_parser/README.md

 "5" in the above example represents N number of records we want to return.

-This run statement will output a JSON to STDOUT in the format requested.
+This run statement will output JSON to STDOUT in the format requested.

 ### Prerequisites

 Python 3

 ## Running the tests

-Explain how to run the automated tests for this system

 There is a tests folder that contains a single file.
 It can be run manually with the following command: